scalar-labs/scalardb/docs/api-guide.md

 #### Truncate Coordinator tables

-You can create truncate table as follows:
+You can truncate coordinator tables as follows:

 ```java
 // Truncate coordinator tables